 Instrumentation and Applications

 The Biophysics Core provides services for Versiti investigators, staff and outside users in the research community, as schedules permit.
-Users are provided with training by our Core technologist.
+Users are provided with training by the core technologist.
 All usage or training needs must be scheduled 48 hours prior to running instrumentation.
-A 24-hour notice is required for cancellation of reserved appointments.
+A 24-hour notice is required for cancellation of reserved appointments

 Please discuss your experimental protocol with us.
-Sample preparation is always critical to success, and some solutions are not recommended due to optical considerations.
-We also need to determine if there are any special cleaning requirements; the handling of any infectious or otherwise dangerous materials should be discussed before booking time on any systems.
+Sample preparation is always critical to success, and some reagents are not recommended due to optical considerations.
+We need to determine if there are any special cytometer cleaning requirements.
+The handling of any infectious or otherwise dangerous materials should be discussed prior to booking time on any system.